Innovation Lessons from My Garbage Can

 Finding these types of unmet points of pain can be achieved through ethnography and other research techniques that create customer empathy.
 Techniques like these can generate profound insights with relatively minimal effort, and at FROM, we utilize them on nearly every project.
 The majority of the time, the most winning features of the new digital products we create come from solving problems generated by these insights.
 The ideas may not come from the customers (in fact, they probably won't) but the pain insights do.
 Once you have those, it can open up new doors, and allow your team to come up with many new solutions.

 Additionally, innovation is often not just about the product, but also the business model.
 Achieving simplehuman’s innovation required custom-fit garbage bags.
 I’d imagine that, at one point before launching this product, simplehuman realized it would be difficult to get every grocery store in America to carry these bags, especially before their product achieved critical mass.
 That logistical problem could have killed the whole concept.
 But instead of working within the existing ecosystem, where can-sellers have to align to a few non-tailored garbage bag sizes, they shifted their business model to app-based subscription.
-This allowed them not only to deliver the innovation, but to also double the price of their bags (probably without customers even noticing, since their bags aren’t sold side-by-side with mainstream brands), and to realize 100% of the revenue via direct sales, rather than splitting with a retailer and distributor.
+This allowed them not only to deliver the innovation, but also to double the price of their bags (probably without customers even noticing, since their bags aren’t sold side-by-side with mainstream brands), and to realize 100% of the revenue via direct sales, rather than splitting with a retailer and distributor.

 So I say Bravo!, simplehuman.
 Great innovation, great business, and thanks for making my life a little bit better -- I’m happy to pay you more for it.
 Now imagine what I’d be willing to pay if you could figure out how to get the can to take the full garbage bag outside!